 - CPC identifies as a primary goal: Focus efforts and fundraising towards the restoration and interpretation of 608 South Kent Street as a Historic House to focus on Patsy Cline and her family during the years 1948 to 1957.

-- City of Winchester grants permit to CPC to proceed with its plans for the Historic House.
-The objective is to open the Historic House for tours and special events.
+- City of Winchester grants permit to CPC to proceed with its plans for the Historic House to open the Historic House for tours and special events.

 - Plans are in place to move forward with a future Patsy Cline Museum once the Historic House is open and operating.